firepear/ladderback/README.md

 [![Image of a ladderback woodpecker, perched on a juniper twig](ladderback.jpg)](ladderback.jpg)

-This is a small Javascript widget library.
+This is a small Javascript widget library with zero dependencies.
+It also does not interoperate with modern frameworks, and is almost certainly not what you're looking for :)

 ## Using ladderback